 Pen-Colour and Symbol Conventions in the PDF

-The handwritten notes follow a consistent ink and symbol code so a student can scan the page and pick up cues at a glance.
+The notes follow a consistent ink and symbol code, so a student can scan the page and pick up cues at a glance.

 - Dark blue body ink: Definitions, NCERT-verbatim phrasing, key terms.

-- Near-black heading ink: Section names, sub-headings like "Functions" or "Trading Procedure".
+- Near-black heading ink: Section names like "Functions" or "Trading Procedure".

-- Side annotations: Small arrows pointing rightward from each formula box mark what the box is for and where to use it in answers.
+- Side annotations: Small arrows next to each formula box show where to use it in answers.

-- Wobbly box outlines: Mark CBSE-favourite phrases (price discovery, liquidity, T plus 2, insider trading) so they stand out on a quick scan.
+- Wobbly box outlines: Mark CBSE-favourite phrases such as price discovery, liquidity, T plus 2, insider trading.

-- Scribble corrections: Three to five strike-throughs across the PDF show common student errors (writing "SEBI" instead of "Govt", "T plus 2" instead of "T plus 2") with the correction next to it.
+- Scribble corrections: Three to five strike-throughs show common errors, like "SEBI" instead of "Govt", with the fix written next to it.

 Financial Markets Class 12 Self-Assessment Quiz

-Five MCQs the handwritten notes recommend for a quick post-read test.
-Each one is paired with a page reference back to the PDF.
+Five quick MCQs for a post-read test, each with a page reference back to the PDF.

 Q1.
 T-Bills are issued by which body on behalf of the Government?